thecarp/dactyl-keyboard/doc/configuration.md

 # Configuration of the application

 As noted in the [introduction](intro.md), the DMOTE application is governed by parameters in YAML files.
-The specifics of these files are [documented here](options-main.md), with subordinate, nested structures linked through that document.
+This document outlines some of the general concepts you need to understand such files.
+The specifics are documented starting [here](options-main.md), with subordinate, nested structures linked through that document.

-This document is not about the specifics.
-It outlines some of the general concepts.

 ## Picking files

 The application comes bundled with some YAML files under `config`.
-You can change these files if you like.
+You don’t have to use them.
+If you do use them, you can change them according to your needs.
 However, it is generally easier to add your own files, maintaining them separately from the DMOTE repository.
 That way, there will be no collisions when you upgrade the application with a `git pull`.

-The [execution guide](execution.md) shows how to run the application with a given file or a whole series of files at once.
+The [execution guide](execution.md) shows how to run the application with a given file or a whole series of files at once, including any combination of bundled and personal files.

 ## Nomenclature